|

 I FELT IT WAS RIGHT |

-some felt to the workbench.The wheels were on a vertically adjustable piece
+I had to duplicate conditions in the workshop. the wheels were on a vertically

-of timber inside.
-The amount of weight bearing down on the rubber tracks
+adjustable piece of timber inside.
+The amount of weight bearing down on

+a difference.
 Should have thought of that at the time!!
-Lucky for me it was alright on
+Luck for me it was

 |